Which of the following best describes the primary function of enz... | Channels for Pearson+

 1

-Understand the role of enzymes in biological systems: Enzymes are biological catalysts that speed up chemical reactions without being consumed in the process.

-Recall the concept of activation energy: Activation energy is the minimum amount of energy required for a chemical reaction to occur.
-Enzymes lower this energy barrier, making reactions proceed faster.
+Clarify the concept of activation energy: Activation energy is the minimum amount of energy required for a chemical reaction to occur.
+Enzymes lower this energy barrier, making reactions proceed more efficiently.

-Eliminate incorrect options: Enzymes do not serve as structural components of cell membranes (this is the role of lipids and proteins), they do not store genetic information (this is the role of DNA and RNA), and they do not directly provide energy for cellular processes (this is the role of molecules like ATP).
+Eliminate incorrect options: Enzymes do not provide energy for cellular processes (this is the role of molecules like ATP), store genetic information (this is the role of DNA and RNA), or serve as structural components of cell membranes (this is the role of lipids and proteins).

-Focus on the correct function: Enzymes facilitate chemical reactions by lowering the activation energy, which is their primary function in biological systems.
+Focus on the correct function: Enzymes speed up chemical reactions by lowering the activation energy, allowing biological processes to occur at a faster rate and under conditions compatible with life.

-Conclude that the correct answer is: 'They speed up chemical reactions by lowering the activation energy.'
+Conclude with the importance of enzymes: Enzymes are essential for maintaining life, as they regulate metabolic pathways, aid in digestion, and support cellular functions by facilitating reactions efficiently.

 Watch next